Videmy-study/backend/routing-agent/README.md

 The routing agent uses the following logic:

 1. **Keyword Analysis**: Identifies domain-specific keywords in the user's request
-2. **Intent Classification**: Determines whether the request is primarily academic or financial
+2. **Intent Classification**: Determines whether the request is primarily academic, financial, or political
 3. **Context Assessment**: Considers the broader context and user's likely goals
 4. **Clarification**: Asks for clarification when the intent is ambiguous